angular/angular/aio/content/guide/reactive-forms.md

 ## Grouping form controls

 Just as a `FormControl` instance gives you control over a single input field, a `FormGroup` tracks the form state of a group of `FormControl` instances.
 Each control in `FormGroup` is tracked by name when creating the `FormGroup`.
-The following examples shows how to manage multiple `FormControl` instances in a single group.
+The following example shows how to manage multiple `FormControl` instances in a single group.

 Generate a `ProfileEditor` component and import the `FormGroup` and `FormControl` classes from the `@angular/forms` package.